awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.ChangeProcessingTuning.md

 # Change processing tuning settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.ChangeProcessingTuning"></a>

 The following settings determine how AWS DMS handles changes for target tables during change data capture \(CDC\)\.
 Several of these settings depend on the value of the target metadata parameter `BatchApplyEnabled`\.
 For more information on the `BatchApplyEnabled` parameter, see [Target metadata task settings](CHAP_Tasks.CustomizingTasks.TaskSettings.TargetMetadata.md)\.
+For information about how to use a task configuration file to set task settings, see [Task settings example](CHAP_Tasks.CustomizingTasks.TaskSettings.md#CHAP_Tasks.CustomizingTasks.TaskSettings.Example)\.

 Change processing tuning settings include the following: